revilowaldow/BITC/Sessions/2025/02 09 - Session 39.md

 <hr>

-Persade Veronica to join the
+Persuade Veronica to join the Silver Company.